 It also has a sound shielded technology that makes the noise minimal.
 Just make sure you have the right size of the septic tank before you begin to work with it.

-This is a much smaller size of the garbage disposal.
+This is a much smaller size than the garbage disposal.
 The size makes it suitable for those with small kitchens needing to minimize the space.
 It’s also ideal if you have a small size septic tank.

 This item has a high speed and breaks down food fast enough and to tiny pieces making it compatible with the septic tank system.
 It works at 2700RPM and 3/4HP.
 The way it works makes it reduces the cases of jamming and clogging.

 It has its vital grinding components made of stainless steel.
-It’s strong polymer that makes it corrosion-resistant and thus durable.
+It’s a strong polymer that makes it corrosion-resistant and thus durable.
 For the installation, you need no professional because it’s easy to install.

 Just make sure you have the rightful septic tank when you are choosing to use it with the septic tank.
-You can use a sink mounted air switch to activate this waste king garbage disposal.
+You can use a sink-mounted air switch to activate this waste king garbage disposal.
 The splash guard makes it easy to clean its interiors.

 I am a fan of the InSinkErator garbage disposal, and they have never disappointed me.
-They are more than you need for a garbage disposal.
+They are more than you need for garbage disposal.
 To begin with, this is the quietest garbage disposal we have so far.